-2.1 Safety issues for pedestrians
+1.1 Safety issues for pedestrians

 In the traffic and transport system, pedestrians play a specific role.
-Walking is the beginning and end of each journey (walking to a car, walking to public transport), and walking can be the sole transport mode for the journey.
+Walking is the beginning and end of each journey (walking to a car or to public transport), and can be the sole transport mode for the journey.
 Despite the clearly important role of walking, little attention is paid to pedestrians and facilities for them.
 Moreover, pedestrians are particularly vulnerable in crashes with other road users.
-Walking is not safe in an environment with many motorised vehicles driving at high speeds and motorised vehicles that are dangerous for pedestrians in crashes (Figure 1).
-The higher the speed of the vehicle, the higher the percentage of pedestrians that are killed in road crashes.
+Walking is not safe in an environment with many motorised vehicles driving at high speeds (Figure 1).
+The higher the speed of the vehicle, the higher the percentage of pedestrians that are killed in case of a road crash.
 Young and older pedestrians particularly are prone to danger from traffic.

 Figure 1.
-Risk of pedestrian fatality for different impact speeds (fatality rate is the percentage of pedestrians that are killed in a collision with a motorised vehicle) Source: Rosén et al. (2011)
+Percentage of pedestrians killed in a collision with a motorised vehicle at different impact speeds (Source: Rosén et al., 2011)

-2.2 How do pedestrians participate in traffic?
+1.2 How do pedestrians participate in traffic?